 What is Food Restriction?

 I hinted to this earlier, but I want to dig in a bit more.
-In a nutshell, controlling every little bite that goes into your child’s mouth.
-Controlling portions (think pre-portioned plates or “snack packs,”) purchasing diet, low-calorie, or fat-free foods, or even limiting second helpings at the dinner table.
+In a nutshell, food restriction involves controlling every little bite that goes into your child’s mouth.
+Controlling portions (think pre-portioned plates or “snack packs,”) purchasing diet, low-calorie, or fat-free foods, limiting second helpings at the dinner table, or even forbidding certain foods from entering the home or the family diet.

-These are all signs of food restriction, otherwise known in the research literature as restrictive feeding.
-This practice, on a regular basis, can lead to a backlash of overeating, often away from the watchful eye of mom and dad.
+These are all signs of food restriction, also known in the research literature as restrictive feeding.
+This practice, on a regular basis, can lead to a backlash of children who lose sense of their hunger and fullness, tend to overeat (often away from the watchful eye of mom and dad) when they are unrestricted and who may develop an “obsession” with the foods that are limited or forbidden from their eating pattern.

 Research indicates that restrictive feeding doesn’t work for our children and may promote overeating.
-Most interestingly, these studies not only link restrictive feeding practices to weight gain, they also link parents’ perceptions of their child’s weight to this behavior.
+Most interestingly, these studies not only link restrictive feeding practices to weight gain, they also link a parent’s perception of their child’s weight to restrictive feeding.

 And like adults, kids want what they can’t or don’t have–it’s human nature.
 Take away the candy, and kids can’t stop thinking about it.
 However, unlike adults, kids have less control over their biological drive to eat.